Maddie107/csc-307-app/README.md

-First steps of first assignment for csc 307
+Finished first app for csc 307